Everything You Need to Know About Saving for Beginners

 If you’re not sure how to save money and are thinking about which savings account option makes sense for you, here are a few questions to mull over:

 - How much money do I have to start saving?
 Remember, three months’ worth of expenses is a great place to start.

 - What do I want to save money for?
 Once you have three months saved, now it’s time to dream!

 - Will I need to access this money from time to time, or can I let this money sit and grow?

 - Based on my previous answers, what’s the range of interest rates that’s available to me, and which one is best for the amount I’m ready to save?

 - Based on my needs, which savings account type has the fewest fees and/or penalties?
 In particular, keep an eye out for fees that may penalize your behaviors.
 If you need to make regular withdrawals, for example, make sure the savings account you choose doesn’t have a time-specific withdrawal limit.

 A Sum-Up for Beginner Savers

-As you start planning how and where you want to save, always keep your goals top of mind.
-Compare offers and thoroughly read the fine print.
-When you’re well-informed, you’ll be able to select the best way to save and grow your money.
+As you start planning how to save and where you want to save, always keep your goals top of mind.
+Compare offers for savings accounts and thoroughly read the fine print.
+When you’re well-informed, you’ll be able to select the best way to save money and grow your money.